copystar/do15/README.md

 - explore changing the map features if you would like using Leafletjs http://leafletjs.com/
 - refer to tpl-branches-leaflet-osm.html in this repo if you get stuck

-## Task 2 : Add the dimension of time so we can make a time-map
+## Task 2 : Add the dimension of time

 While our map of the Toronto Public Library branches is informative, it can become complex and interesting if we add more the year of establishment to each branch.
 Doing so will allow the reader to learn the rate of the TPL growth and where this growth occurred.
 We do have a problem though.
 The Open Data Catalogue from the City of Toronto does not provide this information.